Why Didn’t I Think of That?

 A simple way to keep metal fragments and shavings from flying all over when you’re drilling is to put a magnet next to the bit.
 This keeps metal pieces off the floor, your vise and your body.
 However, you still need to wear eye protection.
 When you’re done, just clean off the magnet over a trash can.

 The Drill Brush

 To make this drill brush you’ll need: a drill, a washer, a bolt, a long machine screw and a brush head replacement.
 Start by threading the machine screw though the brush head so the head of the screw rests in the brush head hole.
 On the other side of the brush head, slide on the washer and secure it in place with a nut.
 Make sure to tighten it well with a wrench.
 However, do not over-tighten, as this may cause the plastic brush head to crack.
 Next, attach the scrubber head to the drill.
 Now simply point and press the drill to start and let the drill brush do the work.
-Learn more cleaning tips for the pros.

 Move Clothes Masterfully

 There’s no need to take your clothes off of hangers, fold them and stack them in boxes.
 Just grab a handful of your hanging clothes and wrap the tops of the hangers together using bendable electrical wire or a zip tie.
 Drape a garbage bag over the clothes, pulling the tops of the hangers through a hole in the bottom of the bag.
 Then cinch up the garbage bag handles and tie them together.
-Your clothes will stay organized and clean while moving them to your new place.
+Your clothes will stay organized and clean while moving them to your new home.
 To unpack, just remove the bag, untwist the wire and hang your clothes in the closet.

 Push Stick from an Old Paintbrush